anonymous0374/react-scaffold/docs/react-learning-notes.md

       you can use JSX inside of if statements and for loops, assign it to variables, accept it as arguments, and return it from functions.
     c.
 What are React elements?
-      > An React Element is created by an JSX expression, and describes what you want to see on the screen.
+      > An React Element is created by an JSX expression, and "describes" what you want to see on the screen.
       > Unlike browser DOM elements:
         >> React elements are plain objects, they're cheap to create